Farm Property Assessments

 1. Farmland

-We use an approach called the "direct comparison approach", which compares the farmland on your property to similar farmland in your area that has been sold.
+When estimating value, we use the direct comparison approach, which compares the farmland on your property to similar farmland in your area that has been sold.

 Farmland sales